2002 Tampa Cessna 172 crash: Investigation and aftermath

-An investigation followed the incident.
-Officials ruled out terrorism although eyewitnesses said that the plane made no apparent attempt to avoid hitting the building.
-Officials finally suggested that the crash was an apparent suicide.
-In addition, a note found in the wreckage stated that he voiced support for Osama bin Laden.
-But there is no evidence that the teen had any connection with any terror group.
-A suicide note from Bishop was found stating:
+The Federal Aviation Administration activated a ground stop for all Tampa Bay area airports at 5:10 p.m.
+EST, forbidding all planes from taking off until the stop was lifted at 6:05 p.m.
+The plane wreckage and Bishop's body were pulled into the building and recovered by authorities later that evening, due to high winds that prevented a crane from reaching the impact site.

+President George W. Bush was briefly informed about the incident and two unrelated crashes that same day.
+White House spokesman Gordon Johndroe, as well as officials from the Pinellas County Sheriff's Office, stated that evening that the crash had no link to terrorism.
+However, Bishop's suicide note found in the wreckage voiced support for Osama bin Laden and claimed that he had met with representatives of al-Qaeda.
+Investigators could find no evidence that any such meetings ever occurred, describing the statements as delusional.
+The attack against Super Bowl XXXVI that Bishop predicted in his note, which resembled the plot of the 1991 best-selling novel The Sum of All Fears, did not come to pass.
+The note was publicly released on February 6, three days after the Super Bowl.
+Mistakenly dated January 5, 2001, it read in full:

-I have prepared this statement in regards to the acts I am about to commit.
+I have prepared this statement in regards to the terrorist acts I am about to commit.
 First of all, Osama bin Laden is absolutely justified in the terror he has caused on 9-11.
 He has brought a mighty nation to its knees!
-God blesses him and the others who helped make September 11th happen.
+God blesses him and the others who helped make September 11 happen.
 The U.S. will have to face the consequences for its horrific actions against the Palestinian people and Iraqis by its allegiance with the monstrous Israelis—who want nothing short of world domination!
 You will pay—God help you—and I will make you pay!
 There will be more coming!
 Al Qaeda and other organizations have met with me several times to discuss the option of me joining.
 I didn't.
 This is an operation done by me only.
 I had no other help, although, I am acting on their behalf.

-Later authorities confiscated a computer from Bishop's parents' house to try to determine a motive for the incident.
-Moments after the incident, President George W. Bush was briefly informed about the incident and two unrelated crashes that same day.

-In April 2002 transcripts obtained from the Federal Aviation Administration revealed new details about the incident, which included how close the small plane came to a Southwest Airlines flight.

-Bishop's mother filed a $70 million (2002 USD) lawsuit against Roche Laboratories, who manufacture the acne medication Accutane.
-According to the lawsuit claim, the medicine had side effects such as depression and suicidal actions, which the claim stated as the cause of the incident.
-The suit was dropped on June 26, 2007, by Bishop's mother, who stated she was physically and emotionally unable to continue the action.
+Osama bin Laden is planning on blowing up the Super Bowl with an antiquated nuclear bomb left over from the 1967 Israeli–Syrian war.